 These pillows generally come with a memory foam filling: either solid or shredded.

-Pillows for Pregnancy
+Pillow for Pregnancy

 Body pillows are quite popular among pregnant women.
 Also known as pregnancy pillows, they provide comfort even when your curves change.